 - 2020 1st Virtual NEC meeting held via Zoom.
 IPNA undertook a national survey of Irish general practice nurses to provide clarity and enhance understanding of the role which generated a great response

-”The IPNA is a terrific resource for new practice nurses and for those not so new.
+”The IGPNEA is a terrific resource for new practice nurses and for those not so new.
 It assists me in my professional development through regular educational meetings and the email alerts keep me up to date with what’s going on.
-The association is invaluable in terms of peer support and friendship as many PNs work in isolationIPNA member(North East)
+The association is invaluable in terms of peer support and friendship as many GPNs work in isolationIGPNEA member(North East)

 We’ll let the numbers speak…

 of IGPNEA members are dual qualified

 i.e. registered on 1 or more Nursing and Midwifery Board of Ireland/NMBI divisions in addition to the RGN division (1)

 PN's have undertaken post-registration education or skills updates